-These cultural threads run through modern Germany, where artists and thinkers continue to add to the country’s cultural lexicon.
+These cultural threads run through modern Germany, where artists and thinkers continue to add ideas, music, books, paintings and more to the country’s cultural lexicon.
 There are art galleries and museums in most of the major German cities where you can satisfy your “culture vulture” cravings, but don’t limit yourself to the exhibits of long-dead artists.
 Check out the work of modern artists in cities like Berlin, where art seems to be everywhere.

 Munich’s Oktoberfest has become famous enough that it’s celebrated in cities all over the world – and some elements of the original celebration have taken on bachelor party-esque qualities.
 Still, there’s nothing quite like seeing the festivities in Munich, especially if you consider how long they’ve been marking the occasion.